NargesKDev/Sending-data-from-ESP32-to-FRDM-K64M--NXP--usibg-I2C/README.md

 ### Conclusion
 This project demonstrates the use of I2C communication between two microcontrollers (ESP32 and FRDM-K64F), where one (ESP32) acts as the master, sending commands to the slave (FRDM-K64F).
 The slave processes the commands, controls hardware (LEDs), and responds with a confirmation.
 This system can be extended to control more hardware components or handle more complex commands in future implementations.

-Additionally, the challenge of the FRDM-K64F repeatedly entering bootloader mode was resolved by copying a firmware file and restarting the board, ensuring that the communication could proceed without further issues.
+Additionally, the challenge of the **FRDM-K64F** repeatedly entering bootloader mode was resolved by copying a firmware file and restarting the board, ensuring that the communication could proceed without further issues.

+Finally, the **ESP32 USB connection issue** was resolved by killing the process that was using the USB port, allowing the upload and monitoring to continue smoothly.